swape/js-book/chapter1/boolean.md

 let b = !0 // true
 let c = ![] // false
 let d = !!0 // false
-let e = !"" // true
+let e = !'' // true
 let f = !'' // true
 let g = !false // true
 let h = !true // false
-let i = "false" // true
+let i = 'false' // true
 ```

 But it is important to know what can produce true or false values.

-Remember that you are reading the code a lot more than you writing it so it is really important to be clear and keep the code as simple as we can.
+Remember that you are reading the code a lot more than you write it so it is really important to be clear and keep the code as simple as we can.

 ::: tip Falsy values:
 **false** (The keyword false)

 **0** (The number zero)

 **0n** (BigInt, when used as a boolean, follows the same rule as a Number.
-0n is *falsy*.)
+0n is _falsy_.)

-"", '', ``
-(This is an empty string (the length of the string is zero).
-Strings in JavaScript can be defined with double quotes "", single quotes '', or Template literals ``.
+"", '', `(This is an empty string (the length of the string is zero).
+Strings in JavaScript can be defined with double quotes "", single quotes '', or Template literals`.
 )

 **null** (the absence of any value)

 **undefined** (the primitive value)